 In Big Data projects, one of the greatest concerns is data availability and accessibility.
 The cloud providers assure 99.9 % uptime.
 They also employ various data checking and security mechanisms to ensure data availability all the time.
 Making such provisions at an enterprise-level requires heavy investments in not just capital but also in tackling the operational challenges.
 It is observed mostly that despite having sound planning, the demand becomes difficult to anticipate.
 This results in under or over-allocation of resources which ultimately affects your investments.
 This will enable the new services, products and projects to initiate on a small scale basis with minimal or at very low costs.
 This gives a lot of room for innovations.
 So, opting for cloud seems to be a better choice as far as the initial journey into the world of Big Data is concerned.

 Big Data is an expression related to an extensive amount of both structured and unstructured data, so large that it is tough to process using traditional database and software techniques.
-In the majority of the enterprise scenarios, the volume of data is too big or it moves too fast or it exceeds current processing capacity.
+In the majority of enterprise scenarios, the volume of data is too big, it moves too fast or it exceeds current processing capacity.
+Professionals having big data training usually make use of big data in enterprise scenarios.

 Big Data is capable of helping companies improve operations and make faster and more rational judgments.
 The data is collected from a host of sources that includes emails, mobile devices, applications, databases, servers, and other sources.
 When captured, this data is formatted, manipulated, stored and then analyzed.
 It can benefit a business to achieve valuable insight to increase revenues, acquire or maintain customers and develop operations.